Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-environments.md

 ###5.
 Define `deploy-beta` and `deploy-prod`

-* **Description:** `deploy-beta` and `deploy-prod` are [runSH](/platform/workflow/job/runsh/) jobs that lets you run any shell script as part of your DevOps Assembly Line.
+* **Description:** `deploy-beta` and `deploy-prod` are [runSh](/platform/workflow/job/runsh/) jobs, which let you run any shell script as part of your DevOps Assembly Line.
 It is one of the most versatile jobs in the arsenal and can be used to pretty much execute any DevOps activity that can be scripted.

     A couple of points to note:

-    - We Utilize the built-in `shippable_replace` utility on the `Dockerrun.aws.json` file as well as the `config.yml` file to replace placeholder with actual configuration.
+    - We utilize the built-in `shippable_replace` utility on the `Dockerrun.aws.json` file as well as the `config.yml` file to replace placeholders with the actual configuration.
     - We export the `IMAGE` env variable using the image resource environment variable in the beta job.
     - To ensure that the same image is deployed to production, we store the image tag in the job state of the `deploy-beta` job and use it in the `deploy-prod` job.
     - All the inputs of the `deploy-prod` are switched off, since we want to manually trigger prod deployment.